Oblasts of Ukraine: Nomenclature

 The name of each oblast is a relative adjective, formed by adding a feminine suffix to the name of respective center city.
 For example, Poltava is the administrative center of Poltava Oblast.
 Most of them are also sometimes referred to in a feminine noun form, following the convention of traditional regional place names, ending with the suffix "-shchyna", such as Poltava Oblast, which is also called Poltavshchyna (Полтавщина).

 Exceptions to this rule include two oblasts, Volyn and Zakarpattia, which retain the names of their respective historical regions, Volyn (Volhynia) and Zakarpattia (Transcarpathia), whose respective capitals are Lutsk and Uzhhorod.

 The capital cities of the Dnipropetrovsk Oblast and Kirovohrad Oblast were renamed to Dnipro and Kropyvnytskyi in 2016 as part of a process of replacing Soviet toponyms.
 As the names of the oblasts are mentioned in the Ukrainian constitution, changing them requires a complicated and lengthy process, thus as of 2024, the two oblasts still formally retain their Soviet-era names.

 List

 According to the Ukrainian constitution, Ukraine is divided into 24 oblasts.
-However, the majority of four oblasts are under Russian occupation.
-These oblasts are written in the italic typeface.
+Four oblasts, written in italics, are partially under Russian occupation.